Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 Did you know?

-With the Discover It® Secured Credit Card, you can upgrade to an unsecured card after six consecutive months of on-time payments and maintaining good status on all your credit accounts.1
+With the Discover It® Secured Credit Card, you can upgrade to an unsecured card after six consecutive on-time payments and six months of good status on all your credit accounts.1

 Conditions

 “Conditions” refer to factors outside your control that may affect your ability to repay a loan or credit card.
-Those circumstances can include aspects of your professional life (like the years you’ve been at your job or your industry’s performance according to the Small Business Administration) or your credit card or loan’s unique terms (like interest rate, to determine whether it’s an appropriate fit for you according to Vermont.gov).
+These conditions can include aspects of your professional life (how long you’ve been at your job and the industry outlook), federal interest rates, and changing economic conditions.

 Knowing the 5 Cs of credit means understanding the factors that decide your eligibility.
+It’s good knowledge to have in your financial literacy toolbox.
 That can allow you to make smarter financial decisions to improve your chances of qualifying for a new credit card or getting the best loan terms.

 Next steps